AhmedTrb/Project-Management-web-app/README.md

 - Project & Task Management – Create and manage projects, assign tasks, and track progress.
 - Graph View (DAG Representation): Visualize project dependencies as a Directed Acyclic Graph (DAG) using topological sorting.
-- Team Collaboration: Assign team members to projects, manage roles, and send invite links via email.
+- Team Collaboration: Assign team members to projects, manage roles.
+- Task Rescheduling (Gantt View) – Reschedule tasks by dragging them on a Gantt chart.
+Updates automatically propagate to dependent tasks.
+- Real-Time Messaging – Collaborate with your team using built-in messaging within each project workspace.
 - Authentication & Authorization : Secure login with jwt Refresh and Access tokens
 - Responsive & Modern UI : Designed with TailwindCSS for a clean and intuitive user experience.